Skip to contentSkip to navigation

 Easy access to safe water plays an important role in menstrual health

 Lack of access to safe water and sanitation disproportionately affects women and girls.
 Furthermore, managing menstruation in a hygienic way is especially challenging since it requires adequate sanitation facilities.
-This negatively affects women’s health, safety, and dignity while keeping girls out of school on a regular basis preventing their equal education.
-At One Drop, part of our commitment to providing sustainable access to safe water is about ensuring that women and girls are at the forefront of positive change through their participation in social art activities.
+This negatively affects women’s health, safety and dignity, and prevent girls from attending school regularly and benefiting from equal educational opportunities.
+At One Drop, part of our commitment to providing sustainable access to safe water is ensuring that women and girls are at the forefront of positive change through their participation in social art activities.

 Empowering women to improve the sustainability of water services

-We believe in the importance of getting women and girls involved in water and sanitation management when it comes to challenging social norms.
-By making women's voices louder and more articulated and empowering them to make a difference, we are giving them a better chance at improving their reproductive health.
+We believe in the importance of involving women and girls in the management of water and sanitation in order to challenge social norms.
+By amplifying women's voices and empowering them to make a difference, we are giving them a better chance at improving their reproductive health.
 We are also committed to providing schools with private latrines and separate facilities for boys and girls that are equipped with safe water, which creates an environment that is conducive to girls attending school.
-In addition, we believe in the importance of women’s groups and having women participate in influential groups such as WASH committees.
+In addition, we believe in the importance of women’s groups and the participation of women in influential groups such as Water, Sanitation, and Hygiene (WASH) committees.
 This is crucial for raising awareness, creating dialogue, and engaging entire communities—including men, since they also have an important role to play in providing safe and hygienic environments for women.

 Working together toward the UN’s Sustainable Development Goals